salesforcecli/plugin-devops-center/messages/deploy.pipeline.md

 - Deploy all changes in the main branch to the release environment:

   <%= config.bin %> <%= command.id %> --devops-center-project-name “Recruiting App” --branch-name main --devops-center-username MyReleaseOrg --deploy-all

+# error.ClientTimeout

+The command has timed out, although the deployment is still running.
+To check the status of the deploy operation, run "sf deploy pipeline report".